-A novation agreement is a legal document that is signed by the original entity (transferor), the successor or new entity (transferee), and CMS.
+A novation agreement is a legal document that is signed by the successor entity or new entity and CMS.
 For a new or successor entity to be designated as a contract supplier, it must submit a signed novation agreement acceptable to CMS stating that it will assume all competitive bidding rights, obligations, and liabilities according to the contract, including serving all CBAs and providing all product categories included in the contract.
-A novation can only occur after a CHOW has occurred.
-While the purchasing agreement that supports the novation agreement may contain contingencies, the novation agreement may not contain any contingencies.